ashishpanwar440/Jack-res/README.md

 # Jack-res
-The repository that will repos your tory
+A repository that repos your tory